ejams1/starfield-modding-guide/README.md

 # starfield-modding-guide
 Tips/guidance for modding Starfield; mostly a reference for myself.
 See my current load order and mod list [on Load Order Library here](https://loadorderlibrary.com/lists/a-better-starfield).

+Make sure you check footnotes for additional info, and I welcome any suggestions or corrections as issues or PRs!

 ## Setup